IsmaTIBU/LedType-detection/README.md

 ## 🎯 Applications

-- **Quality Control**: Automated shape inspection in manufacturing
+- **Quality Control**: Automated shape inspection
 - **Educational Tool**: Computer vision learning and demonstration
+- **Industrial Automation**: Object classification systems
-- **Prototype Testing**: LED arrangement analysis and counting
+- **LED Analysis**: Arrangement analysis and counting
-- **Object Sorting**: Automated classification systems

 ## ⚡ Performance Tips

-- **Lighting**: Use consistent, bright lighting for best results
+- **Lighting**: Use consistent lighting for best results
 - **Background**: Plain, contrasting backgrounds improve detection
 - **Camera Position**: Stable mounting reduces motion blur
 - **HSV Tuning**: Start with wide ranges, then narrow for precision

-## 🤝 Contributing

-Feel free to submit issues, fork the repository, and create pull requests for improvements.

-## 📝 License
+## 📝 Note

-This project is open source and available under the [MIT License](LICENSE).
+This project was developed for a specific industrial application involving LED detection.
+The code serves as an educational example of OpenCV shape detection techniques and may require parameter adjustments for different use cases.